We Win As One: Release

 Leaving on a jet plane for Singapore tomorrow and will begin our 14-show Sweeney run on Thursday night.
 This means I will not be performing at the SEA Games opening ceremonies on Saturday.
 I won’t be back home (un)til after Sweeney is done.

 But she said to the performers at the opening ceremony, "HAVE THE BEST TIME!
 To the athletes, may the odds be ever in your favor.
 You have already done your countries proud."
 She was in Singapore for the Sweeney Todd Musical from November 28 – December 8.
 During the opening ceremony of the games, performers such as Anna Fegi, apl.de.ap, Robert Seña, Iñigo Pascual, TNT Boys, KZ Tandingan, Aicelle Santos, Lani Misalucha, Jed Madela, Christian Bautista, and Elmo Magalona led the singing of the theme song during the finale.

 We Heal as One

 On March 26, 2020, the song was rewritten and rearranged into "We Heal as One" in response to the 2020 coronavirus pandemic in the Philippines, with the verses being sung in Tagalog.
 The music video was first aired during 24 Oras through GMA Network.
 Ryan Cayabyab also composed the song with new lyrics by Floy Quintos.
-The song was performed by various Filipino singers who sang and recorded from the confines of their homes.